wizi-ai/code-search/README.md

-# code-search
+# Coming on February 24th, 2023
-Open source Code Search for frontend teams powered by OpenAI Codex.
+Code Search in natural language for React codebases [JS/TS].
 Provided by Wizi AI.